 The park is located west of the Hellyer Avenue exit along Highway 101.
 The Coyote Creek Parkway multiple use trail can be accessed at both the Blossom Hill Road and Bernal Road exits off Highway 101.
-Both trailheads are approximately one-quarter mile from the highway.
+Both trailheads are approximately 0.25 miles from the highway.
 The multiple use trail can also be accessed near the intersection of Monterey Highway and Metcalf Road.
 Public transit is available to Hellyer County Park.

 Hikers, runners, bicyclists and skaters can enjoy the multiple use paved trail which follows the Coyote Creek south for fifteen miles to Anderson Lake County Park.
 This asphalt path is relatively flat and meanders along the creek underneath Oak, Cottonwood and Sycamore trees.
 This is a popular trail, frequented by visitors of all ages.
 Rest areas are provided, but water is not available.
 Children can enjoy the improved playground featuring a splash pad for those warm days at the park!

 A one mile self-guided nature trail is also located along the Coyote Creek and provides insight on the local flora, fauna and wildlife.
 A visitor center/ranger office with natural history displays is located near the entrance to the park.